prymitive/karma/README.md

     make docker-image

-This will build a Docker image from sources.
+This will build a Docker image locally from sources.

-### Running the Docker image

-    make run-docker

-Will run locally built Docker image.
-Same defaults and override variables apply as with `make run`.
-Example:

-    make PORT=5000 ALERTMANAGER_URI=https://alertmanager.example.com run-docker

 ### Health checks